-Wythe County Public Schools will accept eight (8) days of absences from school, per school year, as excused (verified) with a parent's note.
-Absences beyond the eight (8) accepted parent notes, will be unexcused (unverified), and subject to truancy regulations except in the following circumstances:
+Wythe County Public Schools will accept five (5) days of absences from school, per school year, as excused with a parent's note (PAR) or professional appointment documentation (PRO).
+Absences beyond the five (5) excused absences, will be unexcused, and subject to truancy regulations except in the following circumstances:

-- Serious illness or death in the immediate family (sibling, parent, grandparent); - Observation of religious holy days; - Student's court or probation appointment; - Parent departure or return to active military duty; - School based activity; - College or university visit (1 per junior and 2 per senior year with appropriate verification);
+- Serious illness or death in the immediate family (sibling, parent, grandparent);

+- Observation of religious holy days;

+- Student's court or probation appointment;

+- Parent departure or return to active military duty;

+- School based activity;

+- College or university visit (1 per junior and 2 per senior year with appropriate verification);

-- Natural disaster;
+- Natural disaster:

 - Extended documented medical condition;

 - Extenuating circumstances recognized by the principal.